spacebudz/lucid/docs/docs/basics/your-first-tx.md

 ---
 title: Build your first transaction
-description: How to create and submit a transaction with Lucid
+description: How to create and submit a transaction with Lucid.
 order: 2
 ---